 When it comes to designing a new home, the possibilities can seem overwhelming.
 The art of interior design stretches throughout history, and there are endless aesthetic themes to choose from.
-We’ve created a detailed guide to several major design eras, so you can build your interior around one of these famously stylish periods.
-Choose the right color palette, furniture, and wall art, and you’ll be transported to your favorite moment in time.
+We’ve created a detailed guide to several major vintage design eras, so you can build your interior around one of these famously stylish periods.
+Use our expert tips to choose the right color palette, furniture, and wall art, and you’ll be transported to your favorite moment in time.

 The Victorian era technically covered all of Queen Victoria’s reign, but the classic “Victorian style” usually refers to the late Victorian period, in the late 1800s.
 Just before the turn of the century, architects are designers were fascinated with ornate details and gothic décor.
 Vintage home interiors in the Victorian style were opulent and moody, with a focus on dark woods and elaborate furniture.
 If you consider yourself a lover of antiques who believes “more is more,” turn your home into a Victorian-inspired retreat!